kernelorg-mirror/linux_kernel_git_djwong_xfs-linux/Documentation/admin-guide/xfs.rst

   xfs-blockgc     Background garbage collection of disk space that have been
-                  speculatively allocated beyond EOF or for staging copy on write operations.
+                  speculatively allocated beyond EOF or for staging copy on write operations. xfs-inactive    Background disposal of unlinked files and speculative preallocations after the final file descriptor is closed.
 ================  ===========

 For example, the knobs for the quotacheck workqueue for /dev/nvme0n1 would be